-If you are a super lucky person, you may end up finding a really good personal trainer who could save you a lot of trouble looking for all the information yourself, and stop you from going in the wrong direction.
-People claim to be busy these days and they don’t want to do the research themselves.
-That’s why hiring a personal trainer may seems like the logical way to do things.
-If the person you hire, is really well educated on the subject he/she may save you a lot of trouble.
-However, similar personal trainers are really hard to find, just like everything rare and valuable.
+If you are a super lucky person, you may end up finding a good personal trainer without an agenda who could save you a lot of time and stop you from going in the wrong direction.
+Unfortunately, similar personal trainers are really hard to find, just like everything rare and valuable.

-In this day and age you could, honey.
-There’s plenty of information as well as educational videos on YouTube how to do things.
-When you couple that with your personal experience and learn from your mistake, you will know more than the local personal trainers in 6 months time.
+In this day and age, you could.
+There’s plenty of information as well as educational videos on YouTube.
+When you couple that with your personal experience, you will know more than the local personal trainers in 6 months time.
 Training is not that complicated.
 Your main priorities should be to learn the basic exercises and how to prevent muscle imbalances and injuries.
-After that, all else is secondary.

 What about learning how to squat and deadlift?
 It seems complicated.

 If you have someone experienced to show you how to do those two, it would be nice.
-However, most personal trainers don’t know how to teach the squat and the dead correctly.
-They avoid doing them, especially with clients and with heavy weights.
-PTs prefer to have you using machines while they’re hunting for booty in the gym.
+However, most personal trainers don’t know how to squat and the deadlift correctly.
+They avoid doing those exercises with clients too.
+PTs prefer to have you squeezing the machines while they’re hunting booty in the gym.

-A approach is to first educate yourself on how to do the exercises and then record yourself and post your form video for evaluation on an online training forum such as StartingStrength.com.
-Depending on your situation this could be more helpful than hiring a personal trainer.
+A good approach is to first learn the theory on your own and then record yourself and post your videos for evaluation on an online training forum.
+Depending on your situation, this strategy could be even more helpful than hiring a personal trainer.